 - Mapping categories to customer problems rather than just product types

-Service-based businesses face the challenge of communicating specialized ability through categories.
-For example, a law firm might practice in several areas but want to be known for specific specialties.
+Service-based businesses have to communicate specialized ability through categories.
+A law firm might practice in several areas but want to be known for specific specialties.

-A regional law firm struggled with visibility until they restructured their category strategy.
-Rather than using the generic “Law Firm” as their primary category, they selected “Personal Injury Attorney” to reflect their core practice area.
-Within three months, they saw a 45% increase in qualified leads from directory listings and local searches, according to their marketing director.
+A regional law firm struggled with visibility until it restructured its category strategy.
+Rather than using the generic “Law Firm” as its primary category, it selected “Personal Injury Attorney” to reflect its core practice area.
+Within three months, the firm saw a 45% increase in qualified leads from directory listings and local searches, according to its marketing director.

 For professional services, consider: